mira8495/MLOP_DVC1/README.md

 These are the steps:

-creat git repo and clone it in local creat mycode.py and addcode to fit. (it willsave a csv file to a new "data" folder) do a git add-commit-push before initializing dvc pip install dvc
+creat git repo and clone it in local. creat mycode.py and addcode to fit. (it willsave a csv file to a new "data" folder). do a git add-commit-push before initializing dvc. pip install dvc.
-Now we do "dvc init"(creats .dvcignore, .dvc)
+Now we do "dvc init"(creats .dvcignore, .dvc).
-Now do "mkdir s3"(createsa new s3 directory) now we do "dvc remote add -d myremote s3"
+Now do "mkdir s3"(createsa new s3 directory). now we do "dvc remote add -d myremote s3".
-Next "dvc add data/"
+Next "dvc add data/".
  To stop tracking from Git:
             git rm -r --cached 'data'
             git commit -m "stop tracking data"